Skip to content

 export GOOGLE_CLOUD_PROJECT="your-project-id"

-2. Authenticate with Google Cloud:
+2. Authenticate with Google Cloud using one of these methods:

 Terminal window